milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Snaps and Chats, including Voice and Video Chats, between you and your friends are private — we don’t scan their content to create profiles or show you ads.
 This means we typically don’t know what you’re saying or Snapping unless you ask us to (for example, if you opt-in to Voice Chat transcripts).
 In addition, we keep some metadata on the Snaps and Chats you send and receive.

-When Does Snap Inc. Delete Snaps and Chats?
+When Does Snapchat Delete Snaps and Chats?

 How to Create and Send Snaps